microbiomeDB/MicrobiomeDB/README.md

   <!-- badges: end -->

 # MicrobiomeDB <a href="https://microbiomedb.github.io/MicrobiomeDB/"><img src="man/figures/MicrobiomeDB_hex.png" align="right" height="200" style="float:right; height:200px;"/></a>
-An R package containing all of the data from MicrobiomeDB.org, and tools for analyzing and visualizing the same.
+A suite of R packages containing all of the data from MicrobiomeDB.org, and tools for analyzing and visualizing the same.

 ## Installation